Class - Programming with C++20

 You are already using C++11 or newer and like to upgrade your knowledge with all the great new elements of C++20?
 Then join this course!

 You will start learning about one of C++20's biggest revolutions, Concepts.
 They make templates way less scary and, at the same time, give your more fine control to specify the interfaces of your templates.
 You learn how Concepts work and how to create your own Concept.
-Your learning continues with a look at a new form of writing function templates: abbreviated function templates.
+Your learning continues by looking at a new form of writing function templates: abbreviated function templates.
 In the end, you learn how Concepts improve error messages.

 While you have seen two big language updates at this point, you will now learn about the improvements of the STL: ranges.
-You will also learn about the improvements Ranges give you, like unintentional use of a temporary which is no longer valid.
+You will also learn about the improvements Ranges give you, like the unintentional use of a temporary, which is no longer valid.

 Ranges are followed by the new ways of formatting a string using